Ehoor1/My-Website-Portfolio/README.md

 	My final project for my Web Foundations I class.
 	More of a webpage then a website, but I'm proud of it regardless.
-	It was my first ever project and it serves as a reminder of where I began
+	It was my first ever real project and it serves as a reminder of where I began.
+	I'll admit that it was more of a challenge than it shoudl have been, but I gained valuable knowledge regardless.

 Italian Rest.
 Menu: